Encrypt-OS/PKGBUILDS/README.md

 The source for packages we maintain in our repository.

 # Sponsers
-SnailDOS - Staff, Developers and mirror hosting BlueFoxHost - Providing a temporary VPS allowing us to build packages required for this OS.
+SnailDOS - Staff, Developers and mirror hosting<br>
+BlueFoxHost - Providing a temporary VPS allowing us to build packages required for this OS.
 (Check them out, cheap prices, good quality and amazing support.)